freeman-lab/station/README.md

 ### methods

-once created you can get the context object provided by the backend
+Once created you can get the context object provided by the backend
 ```python
 station.engine()
 >> None | <pyspark.context.SparkContext>